gu-ms/gu.ms/README.md

 Each *gum*, in **gu.ms** is a sticky and short URL that provides some valuable information.
 For each particular use-case or requirement, if there exists a gum that can provide you the required information, it can be obtained by simply calling the respective tiny URL (gum).
 These *gums* provide the information as plain text (without any additional mark-up or metadata).
+This is particulary useful in scripting/development environment, where the code can make use of the gums URL by calling it and directly assigning the return value to a **variable** without any further processing required.

 *gums* could be useful for IOT (and connected embedded) devices where the memory footprint is quite small and cannot have scope to carry libraries and/or binaries to carry out certain actions.
 If there is a *gum* available for pulling required information, it can help in getting rid of an external library or binary to carry out processing to get the same information.